hsuonsivu/hsupublic/3d-models/README.md

 Protective covers for car battery terminals.
 Note that these do not seem to be very standardized, so might not work for all batteries.

+### eggcase.scad

+Case for ceramic egg by Anja Suonsivu.